betterrt/game-shop-backend/README.md

 1. Uses RESTful API design to implement endpoints.
 2. Effectively utilizing Spring Data JPA for reliable data persistence.
 3. Enhance security by using Okta to implemente user authentication and authorization mechanisms.
-4. Optimized endpoint response time through asynchronous programmingtechniques.
+4. Optimizes endpoint response time through asynchronous programmingtechniques.

 ## Basic Features of the application